gdilipraj/linux-learning/README.md

 ```

 ### 🗑️ Deleting Files `rm`
-This is used to remove files and directories.
+It is used to remove files and directories.
 Warning: In Linux, this is permanent and there is no "Recycle Bin."

 | Command | Action | Description |
 | :--- | :--- | :--- |